-American democracy needs and welcomes an aggressive instructed political action program on the part of organized labor.
+American democracy needs and welcomesan aggressive instructed political action program on the part of organized labor.

 At this point, however, we must understand ourselves.
 Political action does not mean top level strategy.
-Make it crystal clear in your own minds that elections are not won in Washington, D.C.
-They are frequently lost there, but they are not won there.
+Make it crystal clear in your own minds that elections are not won in Washington, D. C. They are frequently lost there, but they are not won there.

 Elections are won by hard work and by active participation in every voting precinct in this country.
-The essentials of a successful political campaign -- and I know my friend Al Barkan is interested in this -- the essentials as I see them are the following: A program -- and I put program first -- a program that meets the needs of the people, and one that is worked out cooperatively with the rest of organized labor and the liberal movement.
+The essentials of a successful political campaign - the essentials as I see them are the following: A program, and I put program first - a program that meets the needs of the people, and one that is worked out cooperatively with the rest of organized labor and the liberal movement.
 Secondly, candidates willing to fight for the people.
 We have got too many candidates where you have to fight for them.
 We need candidates who are willing to go out and fight for you, to fight for the American people.